All Episodes

 And there's all of these things that the Secret Service is doing in these influence operations to influence the election.

-They're plying governors that are friendly to, you know, Illinois to the Democratic Party to buy them off to basically influence them.
+They're plying governors that are friendly to Illinois, to the Democratic Party, to buy them off, to basically influence them.

-They're also have these incredible influence operations with the press to to spend tens of thousands of dollars for the democ for the democracy.
+They also have these incredible influence operations with the press to spend tens of thousands of dollars for the democracy.

-That's what they called themselves at the time, the Democratic Party, to which then at that time had complete control of the Northern or most of the the Northern press.
+That's what they called themselves at the time, the Democratic Party, which then at that time had complete control of the northern, or most of the northern press.

-And they started to to basically uh pump out articles that were very negative about President Lincoln and those was a war, the forever war that could never be won, which was always the sort of mantra.
+And also the war, the forever war that could never be won, was always the sort of mantra.

-It's important to remember if we look at modern counterinsurgencies to this day, it's almost impossible to defeat them if they had the support of the population.
+It's important to remember: if we look at modern counterinsurgencies to this day, it's almost impossible to defeat them if they have the support of the population.

-And that was in the that that was the position that they were in the summer of 1864.
+And that was the position that they were in in the summer of 1864.

-Lincoln sees it and he says to his cabinet, you think I'm gonna be beat?
+Lincoln sees it and he says to his cabinet, you think I'm going to be beat?

 And he does something that's really extraordinary.

-He still has the election and signs something called the blind memorandum, where he takes uh a letter that says that he will support whoever the candidate is, even if he loses, puts it in an envelope, doesn't tell his his cabinet what he's got in the envelope, but makes them all sign it, which is an extraordinary um act of of democracy.
+He still has the election and signs something called the blind memorandum, where he takes a letter that says that he will support whoever the candidate is, even if he loses, puts it in an envelope, doesn't tell his cabinet what he's got in the envelope, but makes them all sign it, which is an extraordinary act of democracy.

 I've read that in the book.